ruslanmv/BOT-MMORPG-AI/frontend/README.md

 C:\IMG\right_2021_10_17_12_15_45_810.jpg

 **Controls** for **[New World](https://newworld.wiki.fextralife.com/New+World+Wiki)** covers information on input methods supported by the game and used to control the player character as well as navigate menus and user interfaces.

-For the logging

-##  New World Controls
+## New World Controls Registration

 ### PC Key Bindings

-The following are the default key bindings for the standard Keyboard + Mouse controls.
+We are going to use the default key bindings for the standard Keyboard + Mouse controls.

 The first  aim of this program is register only the navigation and the **combat**+**navigation**